Project Background

 The District of Summerland hosted a Solar+Storage Project Update to inform the community about the project progress to date, introduce the preferred site, answer questions, and receive feedback about the project overall.

 Following the event, a survey about the project was offered to attendees and was also posted online and at Municipal Hall.
-The results of the surveys can be found by clicking here.

 Solar Energy Community Conversation